 Geothermal, Quickie & Slowly.

-Wind and solar only work when there is wind and sun:Intermittent power source.
 From Wiki: "Using larger amounts of intermittent power may require upgrades or even a redesign of the grid infrastructure.".
 Sounds like Hydro One is planning ahead to suck more taxes from Ontario?
-I am sure they are thinking of more ways to get tax money, than resolve our energy problems in Ontario.
+I am sure they are thinking of more ways to get tax money than resolve our energy problems in Ontario.

 So the next time someone installs a big wind or big solar array, look at it first.
 Can Geothermal do a greener job?
 Yes, because of the compound benefit we get with each geothermal installation.
-Intermittent loads complicate the balancing "black magic" that Hydro One does.
+Intermittent loads complicate this balancing of "black magic" that Hydro One does.
 That is why the executives there make huge cash, right?.
-I see they are really thinking ahead too, thinking more profits and budgets as they have to modify the grid to accomodate a growing number of intermittent power sources accross the province.
+I see they are really thinking ahead too, thinking more profits and budgets as they have to modify the grid to accommodate a growing number of intermittent power sources across the province.

 Transmission losses can be thought of as “just the losses in the transmission lines”, but, I assert that we need to use science to get a better picture.
 This will become important when you think of investing in solar power, wind, passive solar, geothermal, and yes you geeks: compost, hydro, gas digester, etc. ( I included losses in heat, so, insulate those pipes!)

 Whew, Geothermal.
-Most people whine about geothermal being location dependant.
+Most people whine about geothermal being location dependent.
 I agree.
 You have to be on earth to get it.
-Its down deep.
+It's down deep.
 Its called deep geothermal.
-Its potentially dangerous, until we figure this beast out.
+It's potentially dangerous until we figure this beast out.
 Does Canada have the resources to design a deep geothermal system?
 Think of each deep geothermal system being in the 100 – 200 MW class.
 Of course, there is nasty toxic chemicals and heavy metals, that is what earth is made of.
 Again, we have to use bacteria and metal capturing systems to keep it Green.
 We have a big country, plus, these stations can replace current systems, on location (no need to explode old coal stations!
 I talk about dirty coal trying to look clean.
-At the end, I provide a green migration path of older coal systems to deep geothermal.
+In the end, I provide a green migration path of older coal systems to deep geothermal.
 Reduce and repurpose old coal and NG with Green deep geothermal systems.
 No emissions, no fuel, no worries ( maybe ).

 A team in France has already started, not with the “hydrogen drilling”, but they have 50MW deep geothermal working.
 Baseload.
 No emissions, but they still have the toxic problems.

-Politicans would hate to lose one vote, even if it is at the expense of Canadas and our planets future.
+Politicians would hate to lose one vote, even if it is at the expense of Canadas and our planet's future.

 P.S. - I am not a power engineer!
 What I say may have some errors, but, I want to highlight the benefits of geothermal.
 Hope most of it "makes sense" to everyone!